This article was originally published on 6 February 2019 and modified on 16 May 2019.

 Yield is a primary consideration for fixed income investors as it is the expected return of a bond at a given price.
 The yield to maturity (YTM) is the annualised return an investor can expect to receive based on the current price and the coupon of a bond.
-Yield to worst (YTW), is the lowest yield achievable for a bond based on any call options.
+Yield to worst (YTW), is the lowest yield achievable for a bond based on any potential future call dates (where the issuer has the right to redeem the bond earlier than the maturity date).
 For a bullet bond, i.e. a bond without any calls, the YTW equals YTM.

-Generally speaking, bonds with longer tenor, lower rating or complex structure have higher yields than shorter dated, simple bonds with higher ratings.
+Generally speaking, bonds with longer tenors, lower ratings or complex structures have higher yields than shorter dated, simple bonds with higher ratings.

 Yield and price

 As is well known, there is an inverse relationship between the yield and the price of a bond.
 The chart below illustrates this relationship.
 For the purpose of this illustration, we have used two bonds, both paying 5% coupons, semi-annually, but with differing maturity dates.

 The chart also shows that bonds with longer tenors or maturity dates are more sensitive to movement in interest rates (yield) than shorter dated bonds.
 The line depicting the 10 year bond price is steeper than the 5 year bond price, because the price of the 10 year bond moves by a larger amount for a given change in yield when compared to the 5 year bond.

 This inverse relationship applies to fixed coupon bonds only.
 Floating rate notes (FRNs) do not have this interest rate sensitivity as the coupon on these securities resets on a regular basis (usually quarterly), eliminating much of the interest rate risk.